 How to Change Margins in Google Docs [2023]

-Margins are the empty spaces surrounding the content of a document stretched all the way to the edges of that page.
+Margins are the empty spaces surrounding the content of a document stretched to the edges of that page.
 They give the content some breathing room and make it easier for the reader to consume.
 And while printing documents, margins ensure no content is being cropped.

 All word-processing tools have options to adjust the margin per your requirements, including Google Docs – one of the most popular online tools.
 Whether you want 1-inch margins or half-inch margins – or just want to change the top or bottom margin, this guide will show you how to set margins with easy steps that include visual references and examples… Keep reading!